zriyansh/signoz.io/blog/2022-03-08-opentelemetry-spring-boot.md

 If you want more application-specific data, OpenTelemetry SDK provides you with the capabilities to capture that data using OpenTelemetry APIs and SDKs.

-For Spring Boot applications, we can use the OpenTelemetry Java Jar agent.
-We just need to download the latest version of the Java Jar agent and run the application with it.
+For a Java Spring Boot application, we can use the OpenTelemetry Java Jar agent to instrument the application.
+The agent is capable of capturing telemetry data from various popular libraries and frameworks used in the application.

 <figure data-zoomable align='center'>